 So when filling out a batch record or recording your results, record equipment, lot, sample, reference sample, and document and revision numbers.

-20. Do not bring food, gum, tobacco, or houseplants into production and laboratory areas.
+20. Do not bring food, gum, tobacco, or house plants into production and laboratory areas.
 A common GMP error is bringing drinks into a laboratory.
-Smoking, eating, and drinking are prohibited in a GMP area.
-You do not want to have food inside a GMP area because rodents and other pests will try to enter the f facility to get the food.
+Smoking, eating, and drinking are prohibited in a GMP facility.
+You do not want to have food inside a GMP facility because rodents and other pests will try to enter the f facility to get the food.
 A beetle can bore through 0.125 inch of solid plastic to get to food or the glucose or sucrose stored on pallets in your warehouse.
 Houseplants may have insects on their soil and leaves.

 21. Check your pest control devices frequently.
 If you use an outside pest control service, test it by placing a plastic mouse in one of the traps.
 If the service doesn't find it, it's not doing a thorough job inspecting and cleaning the traps.
 Because rats like to run along walls - they do not see well, and they feel safer against a wall - rodent traps should be placed along walls.
 Clean the bottom tray of insect electrocutors frequently.
 You may have an insect infestation in the bottom of the tray.
 If a pregnant female is electrocuted, her young may survive to feed on the remains of the dead insects inside the tray.